Warner Bros Discovery board rejects rival bid from Paramount

-LOS ANGELES: Warner Bros Discovery's board rejected Paramount Skydance's US$108.4 billion hostile bid on Wednesday (Dec 17), saying it failed to provide adequate financing assurances.
+LOS ANGELES: Warner Bros Discovery's board spurned Paramount Skydance's US$108.4 billion hostile takeover bid on Wednesday (Dec 17), calling the offer "illusory" as it accused the studio giant of misleading shareholders about its financing.

+Paramount has been in a race with Netflix to win control of Warner Bros, and with it, its prized film and television studios, HBO Max streaming service and franchises like "Harry Potter".

+After Warner Bros accepted the streaming giant's offer, Paramount launched a hostile offer to outdo that bid.

 "It does not, and never has," the board wrote of the guarantee of Paramount's offer, noting that the offer posed "numerous, significant risks".